 Because the insulation material uses expanded polystyrene, its price is not very expensive, making the whole system affordable.
 User-friendly.

 There is no complicated construction process.
 After a brief training, the general construction unit can master the construction essentials and facilitate the promotion of technology.

 With this technology, a developer can implement virtually any building.
 What the developer only needs to do is just to think and be creative

 They have a higher resistance hence are safer during huge impacts such as earthquakes and tremors.

 The EPS panels are also soundproof that allows for some confidentiality and keeps away noise pollution.

-The price of the EPS panels is slightly expensive compared to the traditional machine cut stones that may impact on the overall construction cost.
+The price of the EPS panels is slightly expensive compared to the traditional building materials that may impact on the overall construction cost.

 The EPS panels require screed/ plaster on both sides of the panel that may increase the cost of construction.

-The labour required to construct using the EPS panels is scarce and thus more expensive.
+The labor required to construct using the EPS panels is scarce and thus more expensive.